 - Prioritize “better” and “faster,” and “cheaper” will follow.
 The introduction of new technology where the primary motion is to save money will probably not deliver the desired return on investment (ROI).
 IT self-service capabilities are a great example of this mistake.

 - Make business-level, not IT-level, decisions related to IT efficiency improvements.
 Quite simply, for IT service desks, saving IT-related costs while losing (business) employee productivity is likely to cause more harm than good at a business-level.

 - Match employees’ consumer-world-driven expectations.
 We all expect so much more from service and support providers based on the exemplar organizations we deal with in our personal lives.
 These expectations apply to the workplace too, so your IT service desk needs to keep up.
 For example, consumer-world technologies increasingly bring capabilities and information to you rather than you needing to “travel” to access them – with efficiency savings for all when done right.

 - Optimize people use, not just technology use.
 While the opportunity of artificial intelligence (AI) might get organizations to focus on its use, once we have technology parity across organizations the focus will then revert to people, and how they’re employed, as a differentiator.
-So, rather than asking “What can we use AI for?”, ask “What are we best using our people for?” and then bring in the technology to help.
+So, rather than asking “What can we use AI for?”, ask “What are we best using our people for?” and then bring in the technology--and necessary IT support certifications--to help.

 - Don’t tackle your efficiency-related improvement opportunities in isolation.
 After all, the use of increased automation affects traditional metric targets, and potentially, the metrics themselves.
 Plus, more importantly, your organization will expect IT support improvements across a number of areas rather than patiently waiting for them to be delivered in a serial manner.